 It is well adapted to a range of soil types but prefers heavy alkaline soils.
-Nitro Plus will also tolerate waterlogging and mild soil salinity.
-It is very palatable and has a highly digestible feed (16–21% crude protein) that is well suited to hay, grazing or silage production and is very successful in pasture mixes with ryegrass or oats to increase dry matter production.
-It provides an effective disease break in cropping rotations and has the ability to fix high levels of soil nitrogen.
-Nitro will also assist in the management of problem weeds including those that are herbicide resistant.
+Nitro Plus will also tolerate mild waterlogging and mild soil salinity.
+Nitro Plus is very palatable and is highly digestible (16–21% crude protein) that is well suited to hay, grazing or silage production.
+It is very successful in pasture mixes with ryegrass or oats to increase dry matter production.
+It also provides an effective disease break in cropping rotations and has the ability to fix high levels of soil nitrogen.
+Nitro Plus will also assist in the management of problem weeds, including those that are herbicide resistant.

 - In low rainfall areas, Nitro Plus holds many benefits over competing varieties.
 It offers higher seed, winter and spring production and produces 74% more flowers by October than Paradana

-- In medium rainfall areas it provides higher dry matter in winter and spring over Shaftal and Paradana
+- In medium rainfall areas, it provides higher dry matter in winter and spring over Shaftal and Paradana

-Nitro Plus is highly tolerant to Clover Scorch (Kabatiella caulivora) and is resistant to Sub-Clover Root Rot (Phytophthora clandestina).
-However, it can be susceptible to attack by Rust (Uromyces trifolii-repentis) under certain conditions.
+Nitro Plus is highly tolerant to clover scorch (Kabatiella caulivora) and is resistant to sub-clover root rot (Phytophthora clandestina).
+However, it can be susceptible to attack by rust (Uromyces trifolii-repentis) under certain conditions.

+Nitro Plus is hard seeded and will not require re-sowing should appropriate management be undertaken.
+To maximise seed set in the year of sowing and ensure regeneration and long term persistence, stands should not be grazed during the flowering period.
+In established stands, light grazing can continue during the flowering period but should be avoided to ensure persistence.
 Once seed set is complete, plant residues should be either removed or grazed during late summer to promote better seedling regeneration.
-Nitro is well suited to grazing given its prostrate growth.
+Nitro Plus is well suited to grazing given its prostrate growth.
 It is also well suited to hay and silage production as its growth habit becomes more erect when ungrazed.
-Plants can be grazed during the winter/spring period or left to make hay or silage during the spring period.
-In the establishment year graze plants to control problem weeds but remove stock during the flowering period.
-Once paddocks are established moderate grazing levels can continue though the flowering period.
+Plants can be grazed during the winter/spring period or left to make hay or silage during the spring.
+In the establishment year, graze plants to control problem weeds but remove stock during the flowering period.
+Once paddocks are established, moderate grazing levels can continue though the flowering period.